Terms of Reference

-The role of the Fire Standards Board (FSB or Board) is to oversee the identification, organisation, development and maintenance of professional standards for fire and rescue services in England for the benefit of the profession, the services and the communities and the public served by them.
+The role of the Fire Standards Board (FSB or Board) is to oversee the identification, organisation, development and maintenance of Fire Standards for fire and rescue services in England for the benefit of the profession, the services and the communities and the public served by them.

-The Board will have responsibility for agreeing priorities and the workplan; oversight of standards in development; approval of final professional standards produced; and consider over time the status of standards produced and whether they remain current.
+The Board has responsibility for agreeing priorities and its workplan; oversight of standards in development; approval of final standards produced; and consideration of the published standards and whether they remain current.
 The Board is conscious of the need to ensure value for money in the way it works and the work it does

-The Board will consider work of other standards bodies and organisations and reference or use equivalent existing standards wherever appropriate.
+The Board considers the work of other standards producing bodies and organisations and will reference or adopt equivalent existing standards, wherever appropriate.

-The Board will monitor the effectiveness of professional standards within the sector in a way that supports continuous improvement, including any learning from HMICFRS on how standards have been implemented.
-The NFCC’s Central Programme Office (CPO) will facilitate all development work.
+The Board monitors the effectiveness of the standards produced for the profession to support continuous improvement, including considering feedback from HMICFRS on how standards have been implemented.

 - Independent Chair

 - Independent Vice Chair

 - Home Office representative